 It is the American newspaper The Washington Post that comes with the information about the 38-page document that outlines what – if President Donald Trump gets his way – will become the "Riviera of the Middle East".

-How the strip is to be governed is unclear, but according to the plan, some form of joint administration will initially take place where the US has a prominent role together with Israel, to later result in "a reformed Palestinian self-government".
+How the strip is to be governed is unclear, but according to the plan, some form of joint guardianship will initially take place where the USA has a prominent role together with Israel, to then lead to "a reformed Palestinian self-government".

 The reconstruction is expected to take at least ten years.